-- (a) They satisfy the requirements of 6.4.5.1; - (b) They are designed to satisfy the requirements prescribed in regional or national regulations for the transport of dangerous goods and are capable of withstanding a test pressure of 265 kPa; and - (c) They are designed so that any additional shielding which is provided shall be capable of withstanding the static and dynamic stresses resulting from handling and routine conditions of transport and of preventing an increase of more than 20% in the maximum radiation level at any external surface of the tanks.
+- (a) They satisfy the requirements of 6.4.5.1; - (b) They are designed to satisfy the requirements prescribed in regional or national regulations for the transport of dangerous goods and are capable of withstanding a test pressure of 265 kPa; and - (c) They are designed so that any additional shielding which is provided shall be capable of withstanding the static and dynamic stresses resulting from handling and routine conditions of transport and of preventing more than a 20% increase in the maximum radiation level at any external surface of the tanks.

-6.4.5.4.4 Freight containers of a permanent enclosed character may also be used as Type IP-2 or IP-3 package, provided that:
+6.4.5.4.4 Freight containers with the characteristics of a permanent enclosure may also be used as Type IP-2 or IP-3 package, provided that:

-- (a) The radioactive contents are restricted to solid materials; - (b) They satisfy the requirements of 6.4.5.1; and - (c) They are designed to conform to ISO 1496-1:1990: "Series 1 Freight Containers Specifications and Testing - Part 1: General Cargo Containers" excluding dimensions and ratings.
-They shall be designed such that if subjected to the tests prescribed in that document and the accelerations occurring during routine conditions of transport they would prevent: - (i) loss or dispersal of the radioactive contents; and - (ii) any increase of more than 20% in the maximum radiation level at any external surface of the freight containers.
+- (a) The radioactive contents are restricted to solid materials; - (b) They satisfy the requirements of 6.4.5.1; and - (c) They are designed to conform to ISO 1496-1:1990 "Series 1 Freight Containers Specifications and Testing - Part 1: General Cargo Containers" and subsequent amendments 1:1993, 2:1998, 3:2005, 4:2006 and 5:2006, excluding dimensions and ratings.
+They shall be designed such that if subjected to the tests prescribed in that document and the accelerations occurring during routine conditions of transport they would prevent: - (i) loss or dispersal of the radioactive contents; and - (ii) more than a 20% increase in the maximum radiation level at any external surface of the freight containers.